 Whisk cream, milk, eggs, vanilla and brown sugar in a jug until well combined.

-Slice then dice brioche into 2cm pieces.
-Place cubes of brioche into base of prepared dish then layer 2-3 times between drizzles of maple syrup and scattering of raspberries (leave a few for the top).
+Slice then cube brioche into 2-3cm pieces.
+Place cubes of brioche into base of prepared dish, leave a handful aside, then layer 2-3 times between drizzles of maple syrup and scattering of raspberries (leave a few for the top).
 Drizzle maple syrup over the top then scatter over remainder of raspberries.

 Leave to sit for 10-15 minutes so the bread absorbs the custard mixture.
 Preheat oven to 180C while pudding is sitting.